COVID-19 Vaccination Information

 Uber has partnered with Walgreens Pharmacy to make it easier for people who don't have a car or a nearby pharmacy to get their COVID-19 vaccine.
 Uber will offer free rides to Walgreens stores and clinics for those who book an appointment and live in an underserved community.
 Uber will work with community organizations, such as the Urban League, to determine underserved communities that will be eligible for free rides.
 Those organizations will then work to distribute codes that community members can use to get the free rides.

 In December, the Food and Drug Administration (FDA) authorized Pfizer and Moderna's COVID-19 vaccines for emergency use.

-As vaccine supplies increase, the COVID-19 vaccine will be available through additional vaccination providers, including doctors' offices, retail pharmacies, hospitals, and federally qualified health centers.
 At this time, there is not a public registration for the COVID vaccine.
 As more details become available on vaccine clinics throughout the city, CDPH will update its COVID vaccine website page.
 CDPH officials also recommend that residents sign up for the Chi COVID Coach, where information on how to get vaccinated will be texted to your phone once it becomes available.

 There has been some misinformation circulating online about the COVID-19 vaccine.
 Leading up to the pandemic, there have been decades of research on coronaviruses broadly.
 In January 2020, the genetic sequence for COVID-19 was released, which allowed researchers worldwide to begin working on a vaccine immediately.

 Before a vaccine is introduced to the broad public, it goes through a rigorous trial process, including being tested in laboratories and on animals.
 These tests help scientists identify which candidate performs the best before introducing it to clinical trials on humans.